Summer Steelhead Fishing Ohio: 3 Tips For How and Where?

 Best Bait and Lures for Summer Steelhead

-Having the right set of lures and baits can make all the difference in summer steelhead fishing.
+Having the right set of lures and baits can make all the difference.
 Even though your fishing method will go a long way to determine your choice of bait, I generally recommend minnows, worms, and roe when float fishing.
-I discuss more on the best bait on my page Steelhead Baits for Great Lakes Rivers.
+I discuss more on the best bait on my page Steelhead Baits for Great Lakes Rivers

 Flies are also very effective for catching summer steelhead.
-You can check out my favorite list of flies on my page 5 Best Flies For Steelhead – Guides Advice.
+You can check out my favorite list of flies on my page 19 Most Effective Steelhead Flies.

 Steelhead will also be attracted by the fluttering and darting of lures such as crankbaits, spinners, and spoons.
 Spoons are great along the shoreline and at the river mouths because they can be cast very far so you cover a lot more water.